-Transfer of credits from another graduate nursing program is considered on a case-by-case basis after review of appropriate course syllabi.
+Prior coursework from another graduate nursing program may be considered for transfer credit or to satisfy prerequisite on a case-by-case basis after review of transcripts and related course syllabi.
 Up to 6 credit hours may be transferred from another program.
 The applicant must have received a grade of "B" or better in the course(s) being considered.
 Academic credit is not given for life or work experience.